CodingNomads/flask-webdev/content/s08_making_forms_with_flask_wtf/s08_p08_date_of_birth_form.md

 #### Flash a Message

 Once the user submits the form, have the webapp flash a message that displays what their Zodiac sign or Chinese Zodiac animal is.
 This will involve working with some `datetime.date`s, but it should be a simple calculation otherwise.
-If you have trouble with the `datetime` library and need help, you can ask a question on our forum or ask your mentor for help.
+If you have trouble with the `datetime` library and need help, you can ask a question on our <a href="https://forum.codingnomads.co/c/courses/flask-webdev/33" target="_blank">forum</a> or ask your mentor for help.

 #### Have Fun!